DavidZhongtai/davidzhongtai.github.io/content/research/uconnscrape.md

 ## Scraping Web Data for Academic Literature
-Done in collaboration with Dr. Emiliano Valdez, University of Connecticut
+Done in collaboration with Dr. Emiliano Valdez[^1], University of Connecticut

 ### Goals
 How obvious are actual trends in academic literature and how can we easily gather academic literature metadata?
 The purpose of the exploratory study was to develop and analyze different methods of data retrieval from multiple sources.

 Given a text search within context, we should be able to retrieve a list of articles that contain that segment of text.
-This closely aligns with the [current research](/research/nlpsearch) I am doing.
+This closely aligns with my [current research](/research/nlpsearch).
 Similar to that, we are also searching in the actuarial science domain.
 With a corpus of metadata, we are able to observe large trends in this field that would be unbeknownst to an outsider.
 This also allows us to capture the big picture and direct future research for acutaries in an innovative manner.

 ### Tools
 - Python was the main tool used in this exploration.
 We chose Python because of the vast amount of libraries available.